-A study by Juniper predicts that biometric systems will authenticate roughly $2 trillion in payments by 2023.
+A study by Juniper predicted that biometric systems have authenticated roughly $2 trillion in payments as of 2023.

-A corollary to the rise of contactless payments is the increasing use of QR code-based payments and virtual credit cards.
+Contactless payments are trending alongside the rise of QR code-based payments and virtual credit cards.

 Stripe Issuing Commercial Credit Cards.

-Because of this, merchants are scrambling to integrate QR code technology with their current point-of-sale payments systems.
+Because of this, merchants are scrambling to integrate QR code technology with their current point-of-sale payment systems.

 Buy-now-pay-later is one of the biggest trends in the consumer finance ecosystem.

-Searches for “BNPL” have grown by 1328% in the last five years.
+Searches for “BNPL” have grown by 790% in the last 5 years.